How to Hire Freelance Writers that Magnify Your Inbound Marketing Results

 - Tailor their content to your specific customer persona(s) and audience

-- Match the tone and style of your existing content or contribute to building a style that’s perfect for you
+- Match the tone and style of your existing content or contribute to building a style that’s perfect for your brand

 - Create content story arcs by intimately knowing what you’ve published in the past